Why a Suboxone Intervention – Isn’t Suboxone better than what they’ve been using?

 “I’m looking for a Suboxone Doctor…”

-How often do these words often come from family members who reach out to our sister company, Sober Solutions, that helps family members to find treatment for those who are willing to go.
+How often do these words often come from family members who reach out to our sister company, Sober Solutions, that helps family members to find treatment for those who are willing to go?

 Opiates and Suboxone Intervention

 Essentially, Suboxone is a synthetic Opiate.
-The standard definition of an Opiate is “a medication or illegal drug that is either derived from the opium poppy, or that mimics the effect of an Opiate (a synthetic Opiate).
+The standard definition of an Opiate is “a medication or illegal drug that is either derived from the opium poppy or that mimics the effect of an Opiate (a synthetic Opiate).
 Opiate drugs are narcotic sedatives that depress activity of the central nervous system, reduce pain, and induce sleep.
 Side effects may include oversedation, nausea, and constipation.
 Long- term use of Opiates can produce addiction, and overuse can cause overdose and potentially death.”.
-During later stages of Opiate addiction the narcotic effects can actually stimulate the addict, giving him energy and the ability to “face the day”.
+During later stages of Opiate addiction, the narcotic effects can actually stimulate the addict, giving him energy and the ability to “face the day”.
 Over time prolonged Opiate abuse eventually becomes physically addictive and the body itself needs more and more of the drug or else develops severely uncomfortable symptoms.
 Standard withdrawal symptoms include sleeplessness, anxiety, restlessness, flu-like symptoms, nausea, muscle aches and pains and severe discomfort.

 The most commonly abused Opiates include Heroin, Methadone, Suboxone, Oxycontin (Oxycodone HCL), Vicodin (Hydrocodone), Morphine, Codeine, Fentanyl, and Opium.
 Abused for centuries, opium, laudenum and morphine addiction reached its height in the United States in the early 1900â€²s.
 As a response to the addiction problem, the Bayer Corporation created Heroin to help addicts withdraw off of Opiates.
 Later, during World War II, Methadone was created to combat morphine addiction.
 In the late 20th century, Suboxone was created to help addicts to withdraw off of Methadone and Heroin.
 It is important to understand that each of these substances are classed as Opiates and are addictive and mood altering.
 Many people make the mistake of substituting Suboxone for Heroin and end up addicted to the Suboxone.

 The most common cycle of addiction involving Suboxone is a user who begins using Opiates intermittently, then over time becomes physically addicted and begins using daily.
-Afterwards there is an 60% likelihood of becoming an IV drug user within 3 years.
+Afterward, there is a 60% likelihood of becoming an IV drug user within 3 years.
 Eventually, as an attempt to stop using the Opiates, the user switches to Suboxone and becomes addicted to it.
 Most end up quitting the Suboxone and end up switching back to their primary drug of choice.
-It is important to understand that statistically less than 1% of Opiate addicts quit using without the aid of some form of intervention or treatment.
+It is important to understand that statistically, less than 1% of Opiate addicts quit using without the aid of some form of intervention or treatment.

 Is a Suboxone Intervention Necessary if They Don’t Get High?

 Depends on who you ask.
 Most Heroin addicts will say no. Others will say yes.
 A good analogy would be to ask an active alcoholic who drinks a bottle of whiskey every day if beer gets you drunk.
 They would probably laugh and say no. Suboxone is a what is called a “partial agonist”.
 An “agonist” is something that stimulates a receptor within the body in a way that mimics a natural existing chemical within the body.
 A full agonist such as Heroin greatly stimulates the receptors.
 In other words, you get really high.
-A partial agonist such as Suboxone technically does get you high, however it is at a level much lower than other full agonists.
+A partial agonist such as Suboxone technically does get you high, however, it is at a level much lower than other full agonists.
 Also, most people who use it have such a tolerance towards their primary drug of choice that they can’t feel Suboxone’s effects comparatively speaking.
 However, take a layman who doesn’t abuse any drugs or alcohol and give them a Suboxone tablet and ask them if they are getting high.
 Their answer would be a resounding (or mumbled) “yes”.
-In addition, the reason that most people in Narcotics Anonymous do not consider someone clean sober who is taking Suboxone or Methadone is because they, the recovering drug users themselves, consider it a mood altering drug.
+In addition, the reason that most people in Narcotics Anonymous do not consider someone clean sober who is taking Suboxone or Methadone is that they, the recovering drug users themselves, consider it a mood-altering drug.
 Suboxone is not viewed in the same category as aspirin, insulin, or vitamins.
 For some, Suboxone keeps them from using Heroin today.
 For many others, it is considered another addictive replacement drug and yet another excuse to avoid living life sober.

 Withdrawal after the Suboxone Intervention